-Customer Service and Connection - This is the cost of the Customer Service Department including billing and the field Service technicians.
-All meters are read electronically (radio read) each month and customers receive a monthly statement based on that reading.
+Customer Service and Connection - This is the cost of the Customer Service Department including Billing and the Field Service technicians.
+All meters are read electronically each month and customers receive a monthly statement based on that reading.
 No estimates are used.
-Any meter that is found to be non-functioning at the date of reading is repaired, typically the same day.
+Any meter that is found to be non-functioning at the date of reading is repaired, typically the same day or the next day.
+The Authority is in a multi-year meter change out program.
+Currently, approximately 75% of the Authority's meters are read by AMR (Automatic Meter Reading) technology, otherwise known as 'drive-by radio read.'
+The remaining 25% are read by AMI (Advanced Metering Infrastructure) technology, whereby the meters transmit information to the Authority office (via base station) without the need to send an employee in a truck to the site of the meter.

-Wastewater treatment - The Authority operates three wastewater treatment plants ("WWTP").
-The three plants together treated an average of 6.2 million gallons per day (MGD) of sewerage during FY 2017, compared to 6.8 MGD treated the previous year.
-Total wastewater treatment expenditures for FY 2017 were approximately the same as the prior year.
+Wastewater treatment - The Authority operates three wastewater treatment plants (WWTP).
+The three plants together treated an average of 6.5 million gallons per day (mgd) of sewerage during FY 2018, compared to 6.2 mgd treated the previous year.
+The combined permitted capacity of these three plants is 10.7 mgd, however, the collection systems for these three plants are not interconnected.
+As is typical of sewer systems, the collection systems make maximum use of gravity flow to deliver the sewerage to a wastewater treatment plant at or near the bottom of the respective gravity basin.